What is the Right Notion of Distance between Predict-then-Optimize Tasks?

-The Linear Model Top-K setting, first introduced by \citet{shah_decision-focused_2022}, is a learning task within the Predict-then-Optimize (PtO) framework.
-The objective is to train a linear model to perform top $K$ selection on data that is inherently generated by a cubic polynomial function.
-This setting provides a controlled environment to assess the effectiveness of decision-focused learning methods when the underlying relationship between features and outcomes is nonlinear, yet the model used for prediction is linear.
-The PtO task in this setting is as follows:
+\paragraph{PtO task description.} The Linear Model Top-K setting is a learning task designed to evaluate decision-focused learning approaches in scenarios where the true relationship between features and outcomes is nonlinear, yet the model used for prediction is constrained to be linear.
+Specifically, the objective is to train a linear model to perform top–$K$ selection when the underlying data is generated by a cubic polynomial function.
+This controlled setup enables an assessment of how well decision-focused methods handle model misspecification.
+The predict-then-optimize (PtO) task in this setting is defined as follows:

 \begin{itemize}[leftmargin=0.5cm] \item[] \textit{Predict:} Given the feature $x_n \sim \Pd_\X$, where $\Pd_\mathcal{X} = \text{Unif}[-1, 1]$, of a resource $n$, the prediction tasks consists of using a linear model to predict the corresponding utility $\hat{y}_n$, where the true utility $y_n = p(x_n)$ is a cubic polynomial in $x_n$.
 The predictions for $N$ resources are aggregated into a vector $\hat{\bm{y}} = [\hat{y}_1, \ldots, \hat{y}_N]$, where each element corresponds to the predicted utility of a resource.